lfost42/quizsail2/scripts/README.md

 # Textbook Quiz Helper Scripts

-These scripts were created to streamline the creation of online quizzes scrapted from books and Udemy.
+These scripts were created to streamline the creation of online quizzes scraped from books and Udemy.
 I currently have one for Sybex (book) Practice Test's and Dion's Practice Exams on Udemy.
 I will make more as needed.
 I will not provide raw or json files.

 The majority of the work is copy and pasting these into a file and adding the appropriate suffix indicator and adding them to the quiz_generators folder.
 However, files will often require tweaking to get the appropriate result.
 For example, I needed to manually append lines when they began with an IP address so they weren't read as a new question.
 If you have any thoughts on improving this, send me a note.

 None of my scripts delete raw files.
-This is becuase I've had to go back and adjust them after creating the json file.
+This is because I've had to go back and adjust them after creating the json file.

 ### codify.py
 * Takes a text input, wraps it in < code > tags, adds \n line breaks, and provides the output in a single line to paste back into your raw data file.
+These days I use Review Mode these days as it's easier to add code that way.

 ### sybex_q.py

 * input file: txt that ends with _rawq
 * Everything between Chapter and the next question line will be deleted.
-* Questions must be preceeded by a number follwed by a period and a space.
+* Questions must be preceded by a number followed by a period and a space.
 * Numbers must not be equal to the immediately previous or next number.
-* Numbers do not need to be sequential or unique ine the file.
+* Numbers do not need to be sequential or unique line the file.

-* Choice lines must be preceeded with a single capital letter follwed by a period and a space.
+* Choice lines must be preceded with a single capital letter followed by a period and a space.
 * Everything between Chapter and the next question line will be deleted.
 * output file: will replace _rawq with _q